portsmouth/fibre/README.md

 - *contrast*: controls image contrast
 - *saturation*: controls image saturation
 - *fov*: change the camera field-of-view
-- *hairShader*: use a simple hair shading model the for specular component (otherwise use the Blinn-Phong model)
+- *hairShader*: use a simple hair shading model for the specular component (otherwise uses the Blinn-Phong model)
-- *specShine*: controls size of specular highlight
+- *specShine*: controls size of tube specular highlight
 - *specColor*: the color of the specular highlight (blended with the diffuse tube color defined in the code)
 - *depthTest*: controls whether tubes are opaque or blended